apache/flink-benchmarks/README.md

     ```
     java -jar target/benchmarks.jar -rf csv "<benchmark_class>"
     ```

+    When using uber jar with Java 17, you may need add arguments in command like:

+    ```
+    java --add-opens java.base/java.util=ALL-UNNAMED -jar target/benchmarks.jar -rf csv "<benchmark_class>"
+    ```

 We also support to run each benchmark once (with only one fork and one iteration) for testing, with below command: